hxreborn/qs-boundless-tiles/README.md

 ## Overview

-Android stock `SystemUI` [limits concurrent tile bindings to 3](https://android.googlesource.com/platform/frameworks/base/+/d5a204f16e7c71ffdbc6c8307a4134dcc1efd60d/packages/SystemUI/src/com/android/systemui/qs/external/TileServices.java#49), a cap unchanged since Android Nougat (2016).
-System tiles bypass this limit, but third-party tiles don't just time out—they're often never allowed to start.
+Android stock `SystemUI` [limits concurrent tile bindings to 3](https://android.googlesource.com/platform/frameworks/base/+/d5a204f16e7c71ffdbc6c8307a4134dcc1efd60d/packages/SystemUI/src/com/android/systemui/qs/external/TileServices.java#37), a cap unchanged since Android Nougat (2016).
+System tiles bypass this limit, but third-party tiles don't just time out, so they're often never allowed to start.
 With ten tiles installed, seven are strictly forbidden from binding at any time.

 The result: tap a tile like Caffeine or Home Assistant, nothing happens for 3-5 seconds.
-Tapping an unbound tile triggers a [recalculation of bind allowance](https://android.googlesource.com/platform/frameworks/base/+/d5a204f16e7c71ffdbc6c8307a4134dcc1efd60d/packages/SystemUI/src/com/android/systemui/qs/external/TileServices.java#164).
+Tapping an unbound tile triggers a [recalculation of bind allowance](https://android.googlesource.com/platform/frameworks/base/+/d5a204f16e7c71ffdbc6c8307a4134dcc1efd60d/packages/SystemUI/src/com/android/systemui/qs/external/TileServices.java#85).
 Since Android 13, `CachedAppOptimizer` freezes processes with no active bindings.
 When a tile is unbound to free a slot, that process freezes.
 Tapping it later requires unfreeze + rebind.

 This module raises the cap, letting all your tiles stay bound.
 No slot competition, no freezer delay.